Mar 27, 2021

 If It's Tuesday, This Must Be Belgium

-If It's Tuesday, This Must Be Belgium (1969) was advertised as a hilarious comedy about a group of Ugly Americans on a whirlwind tour of Europe, but I found it heartbreaking.
-In fact, I was hesitant about revisiting it after forty years, for fear that it would bring back the intense feelings of longing and loss that had me almost in tears as a kid.
+I saw If It's Tuesday, This Must Be Belgium (1969) on tv sometime in junior high.
+It was advertised as a hilarious comedy about a group of Ugly Americans on a whirlwind tour of Europe, but I recall it as heartbreaking.
+In fact, I was hesitant about revisiting it, for fear that it would bring back the intense feelings of longing and loss that had me almost in tears as a kid.

 When you find something heartbreaking that the rest of the world thinks is hilarious, there must be a subtext somewhere.